SecurityEssentials/Teams2NVivo/index.md

 * import the M4A audio or MP4 video into NVivo - see [here](https://help-nv.qsrinternational.com/12/win/v12.1.108-d3ea61/Content/files/audio-and-videos.htm)

-* On the transcript in the chat, click *...
-Download as .vtt*    **Note:** You could also download a VTT transcript from Microsoft Stream---but that version doesn't have speaker names.
+* Download the DOCX transcript from Microsoft Streams.

-* Use the [converter page here](converter.html) to convert that .vtt file to NVivo transcript format (whose file extension is .txt).
+* Use the [converter page here](converter.html) to convert that .docx file to NVivo transcript format (whose file extension is .txt).

-* Import that transcript into NVivo by opening the recording and clicking *Edit*, then *Import rows*.
+* Import that transcript from your download folder into NVivo by opening the recording and clicking *Edit*, then *Import rows*.
 Use the options *One transcript row for each tab-delimited line*, *File includes header row*, and manually set the obvious field mappings as shown below (details blanked for privacy).
 There's more information [here](https://help-nv.qsrinternational.com/12/win/v12.1.108-d3ea61/Content/files/import-audio-video-transcripts.htm#Import_a_transcript):

 * <img src="images/NVivoImport.png">